 As a digital asset, crypto is not tied to a central authority or government, so exchange rates and fees may be a thing of the past.
 Crypto exchanges are available 24/7, unlike banks and traditional financial institutions.
 And money can be moved within seconds or minutes when conducting crypto transactions.
 Crypto has far-reaching potential in terms of safety, cost, and international exchange.

-One recent move in the crypto game that has boosted my interest in this digital asset is the Coinbase IPO.
-Yes, one of the world’s largest and most well-known crypto exchanges went public on the Nasdaq in April 2021.
-This move inspired good faith in the crypto market from buyers around the world.
-It indicates that crypto is here to stay and that it may be stabilizing in the near future.
+In 2021, the Coinbase and Robinhood IPOs went live, which sparked more interest in these digital assets.
+These moves inspired good faith in the crypto market from buyers around the world.
+It indicated that crypto is here to stay and that it may be stabilizing in the near future.

 Aside from that monumental play, a number of other events are encouraging for prospective crypto investors.
 Major companies like PayPal, Microsoft, Etsy, Starbucks, and Home Depot already accept Bitcoin as a form of payment.
-And in recent news, Amazon is seeking to hire a digital currency and blockchain expert.
-This is a major indicator that the fintech giant may also be ready to join the digit asset revolution.
+And in 2022, Amazon was seeking to hire a digital currency and blockchain expert.

-There are many more encouraging stories about digital currency adoption.
-And, I can say that they have definitely sold me on cryptocurrency.
+There are both encouraging and discouraging stories about digital currency adoption.
+And I can say that neither has shaken my faith.
+As a long-term investor, I know that patience is the name of the game.
+And, at the core of that principle is buying low and selling high.
 So, my answer to this question is “yes.”
 I think that crypto can be a sound investment for many reasons.
-Of course, this is only when investors use caution and wisdom.
+But, of course, doing so requires caution and wisdom.